trvon/HackRFmeetsDrone/README.md

 Given the pace in which we are able to program the hackRF and decode the signals being sent from the reciever to quadcpter, we plan to gain an understanding of how the reciever communicates with the quadcopter reciever and potentially compare how the implementation of authentication and/or secure communication effects how well the reciever is able to transmit to quadcopter.

-### Things to think about
-What are potentially end goals?
-How will we accomplish this feat?
-What will our meeting up schedule look like

-## Things to look into
+### Game Plan
+- [ ] Learn how to use hackRF
-- [ ] Steps taken to authenticate quadcopter and controller?
+- [ ] View and capture handshake between quadcopter and controller
+- [ ] Determine if any authentication methods are implemented
-- [ ] What are methods of authentication implemented?
+- [ ] View if there is any publically implemented authentication measures in drones
+- [ ] Compare and contrast found security protocols
-- [ ] What does the connection handshake consist of?
+- [ ] Determine the viability of controlling the drone through the hackRF
-- [ ] Compare and contrast protocols used and drones and the security they implement
+- [ ] Control the drone through the hackRF

+### Expected Time Frame
+- 6 to 7 Weeks

+### Deliverables
+- Paper
+- Demo: Working Communication between drone and hackRF

 ## Useful Information
 HackFR frequency range is 1Mhz to 6GHz and the quadcopter [antenna](https://fpv-flightclub.com/products/lumenier-axii-stubby-5-8ghz-antenna-rhcp/) frequency is 5.8 GHZ.